padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

-After the confirmation (note, this may take about 30sec or more/less to complete so please exercise patience), you will see the Code Editor as shown below. <br>
+After the confirmation (please exercise patience if the confirmation is taking long complete), you may see the **Code Editor** (a pane for writing code) as shown below. <br>